 |Maximum Range||4.3 miles||4.3 miles|

 When the Mavic Pro was introduced, we thought DJI had made the best drone ever.
 But with the Mavic Air, it’s once again proven that it can make a drone that’s the envy of all others.
 The Mavic Air is portable, maneuverable, takes amazing photos and videos, and bags a number of great features, such as the automatic camera modes, gesture recognition, and object avoidance.
-At $799, it costs $200 less than the Mavic Pro, yet offers almost all of the same features and if you’re in search for the best all-around consumer drone, the Mavic Air will fly you right.
+It costs a couple hundred less than the Mavic Pro, yet offers almost all of the same features.
+If you’re searching for the best all-around consumer drone, the DJI Mavic Air will fly you right.